Eugenio Lazzarini

-Lazzarini began his Grand Prix career in 1969 in the 250 class on a Benelli.
-He won his first Grand Prix at the 1973 Dutch TT on a Maico.
-He captured the FIM 1978 125cc world championship riding an MBA.
-He followed that up with two 50cc world championships in 1979 and 1980 riding a Kreidler.
+Lazzarini was born on March 26, 1945 in Urbino, Italy.
+He began to work at the Benelli motorcycle factory at the age of 14.
+Lazzarini began his Grand Prix career in in the 250 class on a 250cc Benelli.
+He won his first Grand Prix at the Dutch TT on a Maico.
+He captured the FIM 125cc world championship riding an MBA.
+He followed that up with two 50cc world championships in and riding a Kreidler.
 His riding career spanned 15 seasons.